How Do Adam & Eve Purchases Appear On Billing Statements?

 How Do Adam & Eve Purchases Show Up?

-Purchases made at Adam & Eve will show up discreetly on statements and purchase histories, although their exact appearance will differ a little bit depending on the method of payment used during the checkout process.
+After you place an order with Adam & Eve, purchases will show up discreetly on statements and purchase histories, although their exact appearance will differ a little bit depending on the method of payment used during the checkout process.

 We personally tested the way Adam & Eve purchases are displayed across a variety of payment methods by making separate purchases using a bank/debit card, credit card, and even PayPal.